BiswaranjanSubudhi/SFND_3D_Object_Tracking/README.md

 **Solution**
 Used the same model as discussed during the lesson.This has been implemented in function `computeTTCCamera` and can be found in the `camFusion_Student.cpp` file.

+## FP.5 Performance Evaluation 1

+**CRITERIA**
+Find examples where the TTC estimate of the Lidar sensor does not seem plausible.
+Describe your observations and provide a sound argumentation why you think this happened.

+**Solution**
+The example images are stored in the folder results/images(img1_TTClidar_new,img2_TTClidar_new,img3_TTClidar_new).
+In this folder there are 3 images of continuous frames.TTC of lidar increases from 12s to 31s and then drops to 14s.A small change of 0.03 m brings out a big fluctuation.
+There is ared signal infront and ego car moves slowly.

+## FP.5 Performance Evaluation 2

+**CRITERIA**
+Run several detector / descriptor combinations and look at the differences in TTC estimation.
+Find out which methods perform best and also include several examples where camera-based TTC estimation is way off.
+As with Lidar, describe your observations again and also look into potential reasons.

+**Solution**
+The results are avilable in results/PerformanceEvaluation_3D.xlsx.
+Based on the best combinations selected for the Mid term project tried to compute TTC camera estimate.

+There are matched points in the ground and other cars which violates our assumption .
+The camera TTC is very unstable compared to lidar TTC.
+Images stored in results/camera_roadmatching.png